-NOTES ON BOX DELETE, LCF, CHASSIS CAB AND EXPRESS CUTAWAY: GROSS COMBINATION WEIGHT RATINGS Chevrolet engineers perform extensive testing of acceleration, handling, braking, and thermal and structural performance to determine the Gross Combination Weight Rating (GCWR) for your vehicle.
+NOTES ON CHASSIS CAB AND EXPRESS CUTAWAY:

+GROSS COMBINATION WEIGHT RATINGS Chevrolet engineers perform extensive testing of acceleration, handling, braking, and thermal and structural performance to determine the Gross Combination Weight Rating (GCWR) for your vehicle.
 The GCWR is the total allowable weight of the completely loaded vehicle and trailer including any passengers, cargo, equipment and conversions.
 You should not exceed the GCWR of your vehicle when you tow a trailer.
 Because the GCWR is calculated for a line of vehicles, rather than an individual load situation, some standardized assumptions are made.
 First, the base curb weight of that type of vehicle is used (the weight of a standard equipped vehicle without any options).
-Second, it is assumed that there is only one person in the vehicle (the driver), who weighs 150 lbs.
+Second, it is assumed that there is only one person in the vehicle (the driver) who weighs 150 lb.
+(68 kg).

-17 DINGHY TOWING
+18 DINGHY TOWING

 DINGHY TOWING Many motor home drivers like to dinghy-tow a smaller vehicle as they travel.
 The chart below shows which Chevrolet vehicles can be dinghy-towed without a dolly or trailer and with all four wheels on the ground.
-Rear-wheel-drive and all-wheel-drive trucks should not be dinghy-towed.
 Towed vehicles (or dollies or trailers carrying them) should have a separate functional braking system.